Timing

 In addition, if a state recognizes an ESA as an eligible school under its state law, the ESA may apply as an applicant and seek support for its eligible members as it is currently allowed to in the E-Rate program.
 As with consortia applicants, an individual school may not participate as part of an ESA application and as an individual applicant and must decide how it would like to participate in the Pilot Program.

-3.4 Q: Can I apply and participate in the Pilot Program individually, as well as part of a consortium?
+*3.4 Q: Can I participate in the Pilot Program individually, as well as part of a consortium?

-A: No. Given limited funding for the Pilot Program and the FCC's objective to select as many participants as possible, schools and libraries may apply and participate only once as an individual school or library participant, or as part of a consortium.
+A: No. Given the limited funding for the Pilot Program, schools and libraries may participate only once, either as an individual school, library participant, or as part of a consortium.

 *3.5 Q: What does “E-Rate eligible” mean in terms of determining eligibility for the Pilot Program?
 Do I need to be a current participant in the E-Rate program to be eligible?

 A: To evaluate Pilot Program eligibility, the FCC adopted the same definitions of elementary school, secondary school, library, and library consortium that it uses for the E-Rate program.
-Therefore, entities that are eligible to participate in the E-Rate program are also eligible to apply for the Pilot Program.
-A school, library, or consortium does not need to be an E-Rate applicant in order to apply for the Pilot Program.
+Therefore, entities that are eligible to participate in the E-Rate program are also eligible to participate in the Pilot Program.
+A school, library, or consortium does not need to be an E-Rate applicant in order to be eligible for the Pilot Program.

 Eligible Services and Equipment